NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 [Physical security]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %})

 <h3 class="titre-page">Maintenance</h3>
 For resources classified as important or vital, a maintenance agreement with a guaranteed intervention or replacement period should be signed, compatible with the resource availability requirements.
 (SMEs: see [Invalid or non-existent licence]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.html#invalid-or-non-existent-licence) and [Administration impossible}({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.html#unavailability-of-administrators)).
-Maintenance is an important criterion in optimising the [availability]({{site.url}}) of [resources]({{site.url}}).
+Maintenance is an important criterion in optimising the [availability]({% link _knowhow/glossary/Availability.markdown %}) of [resources]({% link _knowhow/glossary/Assets.markdown %})

 When a piece of equipment leaves “the organisation” for maintenance, or when [it is discarded]({% link _knowhow/glossary/Discarded.markdown %}), it should not contain confidential data.
 If it does contain confidential data, a specific procedure should be decided upon (processing in-house, someone goes with the equipment, destruction of the hardware, etc.) based on the sensitivity of the data in question.
 (SMEs: see [Hardware damaged during transport]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.html#hardware-damaged-during-transport) and [Device recovery]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.html#device-recovery))